MoneroKon/website/hackathon.md

 Please note that this is IRL hackathon, only submissions from people present on site will be evaluated.

-Registered hackers get free admission to MoneroKon, t-shirt, complimentary meal and drinks.
+Registered hackers get free admission to MoneroKon, t-shirt, complimentary meals and drinks.

 Target number of hackers: 100